Thursday, 24 January 2019

 9. Add vegetable stock (home-made, granules or cubes) until the soup reaches the desired thickness.
 Check seasoning; adjust accordingly.

-10. EITHER: Divide base as required and serve chosen additions, scattered with basil.
+10. EITHER: Divide base as required and serve in individual bowls, scattered with basil and chosen additions.
 OR serve without additions in a large tureen, buffet style, accompanied by bowls of vegan, vegetarian or meat/fish additions for diners to choose.

 ADDITIONS: Any or All of the following...